-Some of our favorite Google AdWords extensions for real estate agents include:
+Some of our favorite Google Ads extensions for real estate agents include:

 - Location Extension: A location extension will show the office address.
 This ad extension can help you drive more foot traffic to your office because when potential home buyers click on your address they are directed right to Google Maps to receive directions.